UCLA vs. Colorado NCAA Football Odds, Plays and Insights | November 13, 2021

 - In UCLA's nine games this year, it has five wins against the spread.

-- UCLA is 4-2 against the spread and 4-2 overall this season when the team notches more than 25.7 points.
+- UCLA is 4-2 against the spread and 4-2 overall this season when the team scores more than 25.7 points.

-- In games that UCLA piles up more than 408.8 yards, the team is 4-2 against the spread and 4-2 overall.
+- When UCLA piles up more than 408.8 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Bruins have turned the ball over nine times this season, two more turnovers than the Buffaloes have forced (7).

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.